Guiding students to design with Motion and not just Visuals

 Overview

-For two years, I co-taught Motion Design at Indiana University with Joshua Berkley, where we taught motion design and guided HCI and Media Arts students to apply it in their own contexts.
+For two years, I co-taught Motion Design at Indiana University with Joshua Berkley, where we introduced motion design and guided HCI and Media Arts students to apply it in their own contexts.

-My job was to design motion graphic demos and interactive prototypes for class, grade assignments, and give ongoing feedback to students.
+My job was to design demos, build prototypes, and provide feedback to students.

 Designing for Two Audiences